RPGReki/reki.wtf/site/privacy.md

 This page itself doesn't require cookies.
 However, since people are so adamant about convenience, some cookies may used to store user settings and the fact you have accepted this Cookies & Privacy Statement at all.
 If you haven't accepted it, there are no cookies stored but Cloudflare's ID cookie.
-If you later decide to remove the cookies you can use the button below.
+If you later decide to remove the cookies of this page you can use the button below.

 [<span>✨</span> Clear All Cookies from this Page](#clear-cookies){:.btn .btn-primary .btn-block onclick="clearCookies(); false;"}

 ## Logs

-This page uses Cloudsflare and Netlify.
+This page uses Cloudflare and Netlify.
 When you visit this site, Cloudflare — and to a lesser degree Netlify — will process your Log Data which includes but is no limited to IP address (real or proxied), system configuration information and information about the access to this site.

 When you comment, the comment and Log Data will be processed by Netlify.